 \section{Experimental Design and Procedure}

 Each of the three resonator flasks we constructed is a hollow quartz sphere with a narrow neck and thin walls, (see Figure \ref{fig:SLResonator}).
 The 500 mL flask was fitted with a one inch cylindrical PZT ring epoxied to the bottom center, and was held on the test stand by the neck with a small lab clamp.
-The 1 liter flask was fitted with a two inch cylindrical PZT ring.
+The 1 L flask was fitted with a two inch cylindrical PZT ring.
 Because of its larger weight, it was not suspended by a lab clamp, but by a rubber hose epoxied to the outside of the neck.
-The 5 liter flask was fitted with a three inch cylindrical PZT and suspended by a rubber hose as well.
+The 5 L flask was fitted with a three inch cylindrical PZT and suspended by a rubber hose as well.
 All three flasks also had small PZT disks epoxied to the side wall which functioned as microphones to monitor the response of the flask to the drive.

 The experiment begins by preparing the water-glycerine-gas mixture.
-It is important to minimize the amount of dust in the fluid mixture, because dust particles interfere with the formation of the sonoluminescenct bubble.
-So, in a clean room, we mix approximately 1.36 liters of glycerine and 6.63 liters of deionized water for a total fluid volume of 8 liters, in a large 9.5 liter mixing flask.
-We then add about one gram of potassium sorbate to inhibit the growth of mold in the fluid.
+It is important to minimize the amount of dust in the fluid mixture, because dust particles interfere with the formation of the bubble.
+So in a clean room, we mix approximately 1.36 liters of glycerine and 6.63 liters of deionized water for a total fluid volume of 8 liters, in a large 9.5 liter mixing flask.
 We cap the flask with the rubber stopper, and then take it out of the clean room and bring it to the lab room where we do the rest of the experiment.